|

 Advance Date for your Dairies …

-Saturday 11th October at All Saints’ Church, a return visit of
+Saturday 11th October at All Saints’ Church, a return visit of the much loved Abertillery

-money for the parish over the past few years and have kindly agreed to come
+Orpheus Male Choir.
+They have already raised a lot of money for the parish over the past few years and have

-again to help raise more money for the Quinquennial repair work.
-Please keep the
+kindly agreed to come again to help raise more money for the Quinquennial repair work.
+Please keep the date

-date free and support us in this enjoyable venture.
+free and support us in this enjoyable venture.

 Marion